Ayse Hazir

 Training, qualifications & experience

 I completed my psychotherapy training and master's degree at Regent's University London.
-After spending the first two years studying Integrative Psychotherapy, I specialised in Existential Psychotherapy in my final year.
-In my practice, I primarily draw from Existential and Phenomenological thought, as well as Gestalt and CBT.
+After spending the first two years studying Integrative Psychotherapy, I specialised in Existential Psychotherapy in my final two years.
+I did my couples therapy with Terry Real in Relational Psychotherapy.
+In my practice, I integrate Existential and Phenomenological thought with Relational Therapy.

 As we walk this path together, my preference will be to work face-to-face, but when travel issues, journeys, etc. arise, we will also be able to meet online, ensuring the continuity of therapy.
 Our sessions will be weekly, on the same day and time, and will last 50 minutes for individuals.